+Oakland City University is accredited by the IDOE, to offer the following licensure programs:

+- Early Childhood Education (P-3)

+- Elementary Education (K-6)

+- Special Education Mild Intervention (All Grade)

+- Secondary Education (5-12) Business, English, Life Science, Mathematics, History

-Oakland City University is accredited by the IDOE, to offer licensure approved programs in Early Childhood Education (P-3), Elementary Education (K-6), Elementary Education/Special Education Mild Intervention (K-6), Junior High/Middle School/Secondary,(6-12) Health and Physical Education (All Grade), Special Education Mild Intervention (all grade).
-Approved programs require 120 credits of coursework, state mandated testing, and recommendation by the faculty of the School of Education.
+- Health and Physical Education (All Grade)

+Approved programs require a minimum of 120 credits of coursework, state mandated testing, and recommendation by the faculty of the School of Education.
-Admission to the University does not guarantee admission to a teacher licensure program (candidacy), and admission to a teacher licensure program does not guarantee admission to student teaching.

-Candidates for teacher licensure must have a grade point average of 3.0 overall and a 3.0 average in professional education courses.
+Candidates for teacher licensure must have a grade point average of 3.0 overall upon completion of the degree.
 The chart below illustrates the process of candidacy for licensure at OCU.